awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 You can control access so that instances can run only parameters that you specify\.

-If you choose the `SecureString` parameter type when you create your parameter, Systems Manager uses AWS Key Management Service \(AWS KMS\) to encrypt the parameter value\.
+If you choose the `SecureString` parameter type when you create your parameter, Systems Manager uses AWS KMS to encrypt the parameter value\.
 AWS KMS encrypts the value by using either an AWS managed customer master key \(CMK\) or a customer managed CMK\.
 For more information about AWS KMS and CMKs, see the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.

 You can view the AWS managed CMK by running the following command from the AWS CLI\.